JuliaPluto/PlutoDesktop/CONTRIBUTING.md

 ## Run in development mode
 - run `npm run start`
-> Node: Currently the code has some Windows specific parts, like checking for admin rights etc.
+> Node: Currently the code has some Windows-specific parts, such as checking for admin rights etc.

+## Working with Pluto.jl

+It is expected that those working on both Pluto.jl and PlutoDesktop will place them in the same parent directory.
+By default, PlutoDesktop will serve Pluto.jl assets from `../Pluto.jl/frontend` in development mode.

 # Updating versions